Trip Facts

 Today is a well-deserved rest day after several days of trekking.
 Tangge offers a unique chance to immerse yourself in authentic local life in this remote trans-Himalayan village.
 Take this opportunity to explore the village, interact with locals, and soak in the peaceful mountain atmosphere.

-Day 18: Trek Tangge-Yara village
+Day 18: Trek to Yara village

-Altitude above sea level: 3,600 m / 11,811 ft.
+Altitude above sea level: 3,600 m / 11,811 ft. – Yara Village

 Accommodation: Camping